ViewComponents are a special kind of View that is designed to be easily composable,

 Kind: instance method of Model

-Object containing model attributes to extend this.attributes. |
+Primary data object containing model attributes |

 Kind: instance method of Model